Recently Viewed:Museums of Oahu Museums of Oahu

 Hawaii State Art Museum (HISAM)

 Located in Downtown Honolulu across the street from the Iolani Palace and State Capitol, the Hawaii State Art Museum Hawaii (HISAM) is dedicated to exhibiting and interpreting the art and culture of Hawaii.
-Through Enriched by Diversity, a semi-permanent installation reflecting Hawaii's rich ethnic and cultural traditions, as well as a dynamic changing exhibition program, the museum honours and inspires artistic excellence and promotes educational enrichment.
+Through Enriched by Diversity, a semi-permanent installation reflecting Hawaii's rich ethnic and cultural traditions, as well as a dynamic changing exhibition program, the museum honors and inspires artistic excellence and promotes educational enrichment.
 Located in the historic No. 1 Capitol District Building, a Spanish-Mission style structure built in 1928, the museum is comprised of three spacious galleries, an outdoor tiled lanai, a 70-seat multi-purpose room and a volunteer resource center: www.hawaii.gov/sfca

 Honolulu Museum of Art